strimzi/strimzi-kafka-oauth/examples/README-authz.md

 Second message
 ```

-We can see some warnings but looking at Kafka container log there is DEBUG level output saying 'Authorization GRANTED'.
+Although we can see some unrelated warnings, looking at the Kafka container log there is DEBUG level output saying 'Authorization GRANTED'.

 Use CTRL-C to exit the CLI application.